Ayrton Senna McLaren Rheos Helmet, 1991

 {{bidding.lot.reserveStatusFormatted}}

-• Worn by Ayrton Senna during the 1991 Japanese Grand Prix weekend, where he secured his third and final Formula 1 World Championship
+• Worn by Ayrton Senna during four Grands Prix weekends during the 1991 World Championship, including in practice at the Japanese Grand Prix, where he secured his third and final Formula 1 World Championship

 • Finished in Senna’s classic colourway with correct dark blue Honda visor strip, helmet sponsor logos include Hugo Boss, Marlboro, Rheos, and Nacional